 Labeling requirements to the COR standard are found Part 3(24-25) of the Organic Products Regulations.
 Bulk labeling requirements to COR are found in the Canadian Standard (CAN/CGSB 32.310-2006), section 8.5.2.

 Labeling requirements for Quebec are found in section 9 of the Quebec Organic Reference Standards, and in section 4.6 of the Regulations Pertaining to Acceptance of Products Coming from Outside of Quebec.
 Organic product entering into Quebec must be labeled in compliance to the Quebec Standards.

 Both the Canadian logo and the Quebec logo are optional.
 To use the Canadian logo, please contact your Certification Project Manager for the artwork.
 Quebec based operators only are permitted to use the Quebec logo.
 If you wish to use the Quebec logo, you must apply to CARTV.
 You may apply on the CARTV website.

 The US and Canada have an equivalency agreement with exceptions to the agreement needing verification.
 For product that is NOP certified and being shipped into Canada, under the terms of the equivalency agreement, ingredients must not be subject to hydroponic/aeroponic production, and must not be grown with Chilean (Sodium) Nitrate.
+Non ruminant animal products are also subject to additional stocking requirements.
 For product that is COR certified being marketed to the US, dairy ingredients must not have been derived from animals treated with antibiotics.

 We've developed two affidavits for verification and they are available here: